ckampfe/cork.g8/README.md

 > g8-scaffold api
 ```

-Follow the prompts, and marvel at your new CRUD API model, controller and database migration!
+Follow the prompts, and marvel at your new CRUD API router, model and database migration!

-Make sure to hook up your API in `src/main/scala/ScalatraBootstrap.scala` like this:
-`context.mount(new BooksController(system), "/books/*")`.
+Make your application aware of your API's top level route by adding this line in `ScalatraBootstrap.scala` and adjusting it to match the API name you provided: `context.mount(new BookApi(system), "/books/*")`.
+(Note that the `/books` route is plural, while the `BookApi` class is singular.)

 ### Migrate the database ###